SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 $B$ with the minimum error.
 This is accomplished via singular value decomposition of $ABᵀ$.
 In the linked example $A$ and $B$ are two-dimensional for the purpose of visualization, but the solution to the problem is the same for point sets in any $n$-dimensional space.
-In `MOFun` the solution is applied three-dimensionally, using the subgraph isomorphism identified by Ullmann's algorithm as the 1-to-1 correspondence.
+In `PoreMatMod` the solution is applied three-dimensionally, using the subgraph isomorphism identified by Ullmann's algorithm as the 1-to-1 correspondence.

 ## The Find-Replace Algorithm